 If you should find yourself in Toronto in late August, then you absolutely can’t miss the The Ex.

-This fair is one of the 10 largest in North America and runs annually on the Exhibition Fairgrounds.
-Going into it’s 141st year, The Ex has become synonymous with outrageous food and end of summer fun.
+One of the 10 largest fairs in North America, The Ex runs annually on the Exhibition Grounds in late August and has become synonymous with outrageous food and end-of-summer energy.

 For the ultimate adrenaline rush with teens, Canada’s Wonderland must be on your list if you’re visiting during the summer months.
-This theme park has some of the most thrilling roller coasters on the planet including the mind-blowing Leviathan and the newly opened, Yukon Striker.
-With 17 coasters to choose from, be prepared to feel a little wobbly at the end of the day.
+With 17 coasters including the legendary Leviathan and the gut-dropping Yukon Striker, be prepared to feel a little wobbly at the end of the day.

 Disclosure: I was invited by Toronto Tourism to visit and experience Toronto with my teen daughter.
 All opinions expressed are mine.